SOHAMPAL23/VoteIT/README.md

 ---

 *Remember: This is a demonstration project for educational purposes only.
-Not intended for real-world voting applications.*#   V o t e I T 
+Not intended for real-world voting applications.*
- 
- 